Frequently Asked Questions

 - Satisfies all game-specific conditions

-Implementation tip: Most engines generate Pseudo-Legal moves first, then filter for legality.
+Implementation tip: Most engines generate Pseudo-Legal Moves first, then filter for legality.
 This is more efficient than checking full legality during generation.

 How do I implement repetition detection?